Rule configuration

 Field: The transaction property to check (e.g.,

 Contains,Greater than,Matches regex).Value: The value to compare against.
-You can use static text and/or dynamic field references.
+You can use static text and/or dynamic Liquid expressions.

 Actions

-Action Type: The type of action you want to perform (e.g.,
+Action Type: The type of action to perform (e.g.,

 Rule settings (trigger logic)